jetbrains-academy/algo-challenges-in-kotlin/Warmup/Count Blocks of Ones with Updates/task_template.md

 </div>

 <div class="Hint">
-When the $i$-bit is flipped, what indices can be become or stop being a starting index of a block?
+When the $i$-bit is flipped, what indices can become or stop being a starting index of a block?
 </div>